ansible/ansible/rst/index.rst

 simple JSON.
 It's also trivially easy to just execute useful shell commands.

 Why use Ansible versus something else?
-(Puppet, Chef, Fabric, Capistrano, mCollective, Func, SaltStack, etc?)
+(Puppet, Chef, Capistrano, etc?)
 Ansible will have far less code, it will be (by extension) more correct, and it will be the easiest thing to hack on and use you'll ever see -- regardless of your favorite language of choice.